How does fraternity recruitment work at MTSU?

 Do I have to live in a fraternity house if I join?

 When it comes to fraternity housing, each chapter is different.
-Currently, there are 3 IFC fraternities with on campus housing.
-These 3 do require members to live in the house; however, time required to reside in the house varies by chapter.
 Fraternities with houses off campus may have their own specific requirements for occupying the chapter house.
+We encourage you to ask each fraternity their requirements!

 How long will I be a new member?

-All new members must be initiated within 2 weeks before final exams.
 Some groups have shorter new member periods than others.
 As a new member, you will participate in an educational program specific to your organization.
-During this process, you will learn the history or the organization, the organization’s structure, time management, policies specific to your national organization, local chapter and FSL at MTSU and much more.
+During this process, you will learn the history of the organization, the organization’s structure, time management, policies specific to your national organization, local chapter and FSL at MTSU and much more.

 How can I learn more about individual fraternities, in order to narrow down my selection?